Anand-art528/SQL-Project/README.md

 Compared customer revenue with estimated city rent.

-## 9. Monthly Sales Growth Analysis

-Calculated month-over-month sales growth using window functions.
+.

-## 10. Business Expansion Recommendation
+## 9. Business Expansion Recommendation

 Identified the best cities for business expansion based on: